edn9/remote-study/README.md

 - <a href="https://github.com/felipefialho/frontend-challenges">frontend-challenges
 </a> - Listing some playful open-source's challenges of jobs to test your knowledge

+- <a href="https://github.com/ossu/computer-science">OSSU, Open Source Society University</a> - Path to a free self-taught education in Computer Science!

  <!--
 - <a href=""></a> -
 -->